benjbuch/octo_waffle/part_02-data_structures.md

 ```

 When we try to concatenate *objects of different data types*, the
-objects with the ‘least compatible’ data type will be *coerced* to an
+objects with the ‘least compatible’ data type will be **coerced** to an
 object of the ‘most compatible’ data type.
-The ordering is roughly
+The order being roughly
 `logical` \< `integer` \< `double` \< `complex` \< `character` \<
 `list`.